rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 $`sudo reboot`

-In the event that windows shows a red-x through the mapped share, I have found the following helpful in restoring mapped network shares:
+In the event that Windows shows a red-x through the mapped share, I have found the following helpful in restoring mapped network shares:
 - Run `CMD` as administrator
 - `net stop workstation /y`
 - `net start workstation`